jfharris67/Kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-Perform an analysis of theatre crowdfunding projects to identify success rates and trends.
+An analysis of theatre and play campaigns in relation to their launch dates and funding goals.

 ### Purpose

-Assist Louise in identifying success/failure rates based on fundraising goals and launch time of year.
+Louise is close to achieving her goal of $10,000 for her play "Fever."
+She is interested in knowing how other campaigns went based on their funding goals and launch dates.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

+Using a previous analysis, I performed the additional analysis below, paying particular attention to theatre launch dates.

 I created a new column in the Kickstarter worksheet labeled "Years."
 For this column, I used the YEAR() function in this column to extract the year from the "Date Created Conversion" column.
 I created a pivot table filtering the columns by "successful," "failed," and "canceled."
 I filtered the parent category by "Theatre."
 I then created a line pivot chart (below).
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/114355199/204607091-6c2545c1-43ed-401f-9c3e-3b260eda5a4c.png)